Go to exercises and answers

 What is an Account?

 On any day in any business, there will be a great many financial transactions taking place.
-In order to make sense or understand what is happening in the business it is necessary to have a way of categorising or grouping similar transactions.
+In order to make sense or understand what is happening in the business it is necessary to categorise and sort similar transactions together into groups.
+In financial accounting however the term "category" is not used and instead the term "account" is used.
+The word account is often abbreviated to "a/c" and thus you will see "Sales a/c" and "Wages a/c".

-There are five broad classes of account:
+There are five broad classes of Account and they are:

 Assets